jonallured/dotfiles/README.md

-# Jon Allured's Local Dot Files
+# Jon Allured's Dot Files

-I use the [Hashrocket dot files](https://github.com/hashrocket/dotmatrix) and then add my own local over-rides with this project.
+I use the [Hashrocket dot files](https://github.com/hashrocket/dotmatrix) and then add my own with this project.

 ## Install